-I use to present this information.
+Median wage treatment Respondents randomized in the Median Wage Treatment group are provided with accurate information about the median wage in their occupation at the national level and in the area where they live.
+Panel A of Figure 8 shows the layout I use to present this information.
 This treatment is inspired by the treatment in Jäger et al. (2021), but, differently from them, I provide information on both the national and local median wage, given that in the US there is a large geographical dispersion in wages, especially for some occupations, and in an effort to give information respondents can relate to more closely.
-I use information on 2021 median wages from the Bureau of Labor Statistics (BLS) Occupational Employment and Wages Statistics (OEWS).18 To define occupations I use the SOC 6-digit occupation codes.
-I classify respondents into different groups using their answers to the occupation question and the ONET mapping from common occupation titles to SOC occupation codes.
-The area where respondents live is defined by the metropolitan or micropolitan area the zipcode where respondents reside belong to.
+I use information on 2021 median wages from the BLS Occupational Employment and Wages Statistics (OEWS).
+Occupations are defined at the SOC 6-digit level.
+The area where respondents live corresponds to the metropolitan or micropolitan that includes respondents' zipcode.